 Types of Visitor Visas for Saudi Arabia

-At the moment there is not a visitor visa for Saudi Arabia.
+Visitors have a number of visas to choose from for Saudi Arabia.
 Most tourists planning to vacation in the country can enter with an eVisa.
 However, there are also a number of alternative travel documents that can be obtained from Saudi embassies and consulates for a range of purposes including employment, business, family visits, journalism, and studying.

 The Hajj Visa is available for Muslim travelers who wish to make a religious pilgrimage to Mecca which takes place during the last month of the Muslim calendar (August to September).

-The new Saudi Arabia eVisa marks a turning point for the country, it will open Saudi Arabia up to foreign tourism for the first time in its history.
+The Saudi Arabia eVisa marks a turning point for the country.
+It has opened Saudi Arabia up to foreign tourism for the first time in its history.
 Since it is now available online, tourists are able to visit the country for leisure and cultural purposes.

-The eVisa online application form will be straightforward and will only take a few minutes to complete.
-The eVisa for Saudi will be available later this year, check this website for updates.
+The eVisa online application form is straightforward and only takes a few minutes to complete.
+The eVisa for Saudi available for citizens from eligible countries to visit the Kingdom.

 The passport details entered on the application form must match the traveler’s passport exactly.
 If the information does not correspond, the electronic visa will not be valid.